unboundsecurity/unbound-integration/jmeter/README.md

 The following tests are provided:
 1. RSA - sign

-For the tests, first confirm that the default user have the password: "Password1!".
+For the tests, first confirm that the default user has the password: "Password1!".
-You can change the password in the RSASignTest.java if necessary.
+You can change the password in *RSASignTest.java* if necessary.

-#### RSA - sign
+#### RSA - Sign
 1. Open the *UBCoTtest.jmx* file in Jmeter.
 1. Run the relevant test: Sign RSA.
 1. Use the 'User Defined Variables' in the following manner:
-   * if 'createKeys' set to 'true', new keys will be created.
+   - **createKeys** - When set to *true* new keys are created.
+When set to *false* old keys are used.
-   * if 'createKeys' set to 'false', old keys will be used.
+   - **deleteKeys** - When set to *true* the keys used are deleted at the end of the test.
+When set to *false* the keys used are not deleted at the end of the test.
-   * if 'deleteKeys' set to 'true', the keys used will be deleted on the end of the test.
+1. We recommend using:
-   * if 'deleteKeys' set to 'false', the keys used will not be deleted on the end of the test.
+    - 'createKeys' = 'true'
-1. We recommend to use 'createKeys' = 'true', 'deleteKeys' = 'true'
+	- 'deleteKeys' = 'true'